beached/daw_json_link/cookbook/variant.md

  ]
  ```

- A member name and a callable are needed to tell the parser which type will parsed.
+ A member name and a Callable are needed to tell the parser which type will parsed.

  Too see a working example using this code, refer to [cookbook_variant3_test.cpp](../tests/src/cookbook_variant3_test.cpp)
  ```c++